Jonah Sunday School Lesson for Children

 What to do:

 1. Before class tape two pieces of cardstock together and draw a large whale shape covering the entire sheet.
 (See diagram to the left.)
 Also draw a picture of Jonah that will fit inside the shape of the whale and make copies or use clipart.
-(A pattern for this craft is available to members.)

 2. In class have your children color the pictures of Jonah.